OwnIsraelProject/ownisrael/README.md

 bin/test.sh --loop
 ```

+## System requirements

+1. npm
+2. The [Playwright system requirements](https://playwright.dev/docs/intro#system-requirements).
+Playwright can detect if there are additional binaries it needs to install and should prompt you to do so.

 ## How it works

 `ownisrael` works by running a headless browser and filling out the form on the homepage of RealEstateIsrael.org with randomly generated names, and helpfully makes sure the website is still accepting registrations!